Skip to content

 Ashes to Ashes

-After saying goodbye to leased summer camps, the Orange-Sullivan Council began construction at its new Beech Mountain Scout Camp in the winter of 1940.
+After saying goodbye to leased or shared summer camps, the Orange-Sullivan Council began construction at its new Beech Mountain Scout Camp in the winter of 1940.
 First to be built was the Trading Post, which would be used for equipment storage during the offseason.
 It would also be the first building to be destroyed at the new camp.

 1940 Beech Mountain Scout Camp Map